 Kelly Main, Ph.D.

-Board Member, is with the City of Long Beach.
+Auction Chair and Webmaster, is a Planner with the City of Long Beach.

-Student Representative, is a student at the University of Southern California.
+Student Representative, is a student at the University of California, Irvine.

 Hing Wong, AICP